Qlik-PE/DbLoadgen/README.md

 ### Column Initializers

-There are a number of initializers that may be used to generate column values during insert and update operations.
-Initializers and their associated arguments that define their behavior as specified as YAML strings containing comma-delimited values in the table metadata.
+There are quite a few initializers that may be used to generate column values during insert and update operations.
+Initializers and their associated arguments that define their behavior are specified as YAML strings containing comma-delimited values in the table metadata.

 For example: `initializer: "SignedInteger,1890,2021"` says to generate a random integer with a value between 1890 and 2021. **Note that initializer names are case-sensitive.**